 YOU ARE, OF COURSE, WELCOME TO CALL ME CRAZY

 You wouldn't be the first, I won't be the least offended if you do.

-But, I have helped a lot of people (not the least of which is myself), build great health, reverse all sorts of diseases, and enjoy delicious food freedom by building their own, personalized, sane philosophy of eating.
+But, I have helped a lot of people (not the least of which is myself and my family), build great health, reverse all sorts of diseases, and enjoy delicious food freedom by building their own, personalized, sane philosophy of eating.

 And if, you still think I'm crazy, let me know why.
 I love a good discussion.

 Maybe I'll even invite you over for dinner.

 I'll happily make you a salad...but I'll also sit next to you while I eat my steak.

 PS.
 Curious about the work I do, and how we solve complex health challenges.
 Click here.